 6. Analyze Potential Impact From Threats

 If your organization’s most critical assets were lost or damaged, how much of an impact would each one have?
-Calculate this information by creating an impact analysis report so that you can fully understand each threat’s potential effect.
+Calculate this information by creating a business impact analysis report so that you can fully understand each threat’s potential effect.

 7. Prioritize Information Security Risks